vkay11/udemy-javascript-the-complete-guide-2021/README.md

 # Javacript - The Complete Guide 2021

-This repository will contain all the projects and challenges given in the course that I'll complete.
+This repository will contain all the projects and assignments given in the course that I'll complete.

 ### Section - Status

 Section Number | Status
 :------------- | :-----
 1 | Completed
-2 | In Progress
+2 | Completed
-3 |
+3 | In Progress
 4 |
 5 |
 6 |